halon-extras/dlp/README.md

   - sha1hash `array` - List of SHA1 checksums in hex format
   - sha2hash `array` - List of SHA2 checksums in hex format (either 256 or 512)

+Do not allow untrusted users to add custom regular expression, since not all regular expressions are safe.
+All user data should be escaped using pcre_quote() before compiled into a regular expression.

 **Example**

 ```